-As described under the "Retirement Plans," Oil States offers a defined contribution retirement plan to its Canadian employees.
-In Canada, Oil States contributes, on a matched basis, an amount up to 5% of each Canadian based, salaried employee's (including Mr. Green) earnings (base salary plus annual incentive compensation) to the legislated maximum for a Deferred Profit Sharing Plan (DPSP-Maximum for 2013-\$12,135).
+Oil States offers a defined contribution retirement plan to its Canadian employees.
+In Canada, Oil States contributes, on a matched basis, an amount up to 5% of each Canadian based, salaried employee's earnings (base salary plus annual incentive compensation) to the legislated maximum for a Deferred Profit Sharing Plan (DPSP-Maximum for 2012-\$11,910).
 DPSP is a form of defined contribution retirement savings plan governed by Federal Tax legislation which provides for deferral of tax on deposit and investment return until removed from the plan to support retirement income.
-Employer contributions vest upon the completion of two years of service.
+Employer contributions vest upon the completion two years of service.
 Employee contributions are required in order to be eligible for the DPSP employer matching.
 Maximum employer matching (5% noted above) is attained with (6%) employee contribution which would go into a Group Registered Retirement Savings Plan (GRRSP).
 The two plans work in tandem.